 - (90g cocoa powder, for recipe no.3 only)

 - ¼ tsp salt

 - Melt the chocolate in the microwave (low wattage, max.
 1 minute at a time and stir in between, if you don't have a microwave, use a the au-bain marie method, take an aluminium bowl or small pot and hang over a larger pot with boiling water).

 - Add the butter and melt in the microwave as well.

-- Pour into a pan lined with baking paper and bake in the oven at 180C for 35-45 minutes.
+- Pour into a pan lined with baking paper (approx. 15x15 cm), decorate the top with optional fruits or nuts.

 Good luck baking!